youurayy/console/README.md

     * Fix scroll bars position in hidden tabs.
     * System environment variables no longer override local environment variables.
     * Japanese localization (thanks to ys-nuem).
+    * Link files are also resolved when text is copied in shell text box.

 Changes in 1.17.0 (08 may 2016)